Transcript: White House Chief Of Staff John Kelly's Interview With NPR

 Are there things that you wish you personally had done differently in this job?

-In retrospect, I wish I had been here from day one.
+In retrospect, I wish I had been here from Day 1.

 How so?

-Well because that's six months, I think in some cases in terms of staffing or serving the president that first six months was pretty chaotic and there were people — some people hired that maybe shouldn't have hired some people that were — it was just, I wish I'd been here from the beginning because I could have brought the organization from, you know, from day one as opposed to — Now it's not that things were a disaster for that six months, but I believe they could have been better.
+Well because that's six months, I think in some cases in terms of staffing or serving the president that first six months was pretty chaotic and there were people — some people hired that maybe shouldn't have hired some people that were — it was just, I wish I'd been here from the beginning because I could have brought the organization from, you know, from Day 1 as opposed to — Now it's not that things were a disaster for that six months, but I believe they could have been better.

 The president keeps calling the Russian investigation a witch hunt, do you do you think it is?
 Do you think it's a witch hunt against the president?

-Note: Editor's note: This post contains language some may find offensive.